-He told Mind-Springs.org: "I was pretty unhappy.
+Writing on his site Mind-Springs.org, he admitted: "I was pretty unhappy.
 I was drinking a lot, doing a lot of drugs, going out a lot.
 And so I think the better part of me just sensed that was not a path I wanted to pursue through my 30s so I gave it all up.
 I have quite a strong will really."

 He began exploring Buddhism and took up Ashtanga yoga, and even ended up considering becoming a monk.
 He said: "I went to Thailand and was thinking of becoming a monk.
 I was considering it very seriously," before revealing a friend had talked him out of the idea.